slatron/crosstronica/README.md

-# gulp-setup
+# Crosstronica

 ## What is this?

-This is my default gulp task runner setup for HTML projects.
+This is a cross stitch pattern creation app.

+The Wiki for this repository is not ready.
+However, it is a fork of my gulp-setup repository.
+The installation commands should be the exact same.

-Go to [Installation](https://github.com/slatron/gulp-setup/wiki/2\)-Installation) to begin.
+Go to [Installation](https://github.com/slatron/gulp-setup/wiki/2\)-Installation) in the gulp-setup wiki  to begin.